diegodlh/openglam-oach/readme.md

 ### gender.csv
 Gender information per publication (identified by the Zotero ID) and author.

+- gender: consensus gender (F: female, M: male, ?: ambiguous).
+If two or more genders are equally likely, they are all shown (e.g., "FM", "?F", etc).
+	- "No name": no author was available for the source.
+	- "Name(s) not found": name was not found in the gender database
+	- "Unexpected name format": name does not follow the "string <comma> string" format (this is often the case with non-human creators, such as institutions).
+- agreement: this is the index of agreement among databases for the consensus gender.
+1 is maximum agreement.
+- split: False if full name was found in the gender database (e.g., "Jean Claude").
+True if the full name was not found and it had to be split into its separate parts.
+- male/female/ambiguous: for each gender, a list of country codes is shown for each name found.
+For example, "{'ED': ['CA', 'GB', 'NL', 'US']}" in the male column indicates that "Ed" was found to be "male" according to information provided by "Canada", "Great Britain", "New Zealand" and "United States".

 ### authors.csv
 zotero.csv file expanded to one row per author, and merged with gender.csv.
 Includes information about collections ("\*WORK IN", "\*\*CITED IN", etc) as well.